 Looking for proposal ideas and locations in Bloomington-Normal?
 We've got a few examples to help!

 This might seem like a throwaway final step, but it’s not.
 If you’re like most people just starting to consider engagement rings, you’re likely overwhelmed and stressed out by this whole process for a host of reasons, but mostly, it’s because your number one fear is that you’ll ‘mess up’ and get her something she doesn’t like.
-In fact, in the Ring Cam video footage we’ve seen over the years, the most common question the proposer asks after she says “Yes” is…”Do you like it?”
+In fact, the most common question the proposer asks after she says “Yes” is…”Do you like it?”

 Here’s our opinion: of course she’ll like it!
 In the history of engagements, no proposal moment has ever been ruined because someone looks down and is disappointed that you got the ‘wrong ring.’
 The adrenaline will be pumping, you’ll both be wrapped-up in the emotions of the moment, and it will be nothing but pure joy.
 So RELAX.
 Don’t overthink it.
 You’ve found the one, and you’re asking the love of your life to marry you.
 That shouldn’t be anything other than a GREAT day.
 Besides, worst case scenario, if a couple weeks down the road, she confesses that she really wanted a round diamond instead of a square one, then just bring it back to us and we’ll replace it for you.
 (Yes, we do that.)